 Best Time: September to November

-Known For : Phewa Lake Annapurna Circuit Adventure Sports in Pokhara
+Known For : Annapurna Circuit Phewa Lake Sarangkot

 Idyllic waters, majestic snow-capped mountains, crisp air, and friendly people await you at Pokhara, one of the most popular tourist destinations of the exotic East!
 Cradled at the foothills of the Himalayas, Pokhara is a metropolitan city in Nepal - it is even called the Tourist Capital of Nepal.
 This city offers a myriad of options for travellers of all kinds - from thrilling adventures and unforgettable journeys into the wild, to tranquil contemplation and serene meditation.
 Delve into the magic of this hilly city, for a truly memorable vacation.